MT-Eurythmia/Eurythmia-server/mods/irc_modpack/irc/README.md

 	if the server supports it.

   * `irc.sasl.user` (string, default `irc.nick`)
 	The SASL username.
-This should normaly be set to your NickServ account name.
+This should normaly be set to your main NickServ account name.

   * `irc.debug` (boolean, default false)
 	Whether to output debug information.